-The program is sponsored by the University of North Texas and is limited to serving only 86 students annually in the Denton and Wise County area.
+The program is sponsored by the University of North Texas and is limited to serving only 146 students annually in Denton County and surrounding areas.
 Upward Bound serves the following schools:

 Academic Year Component

 During the academic year component, students attend approximately 20 bi-monthly Saturday meetings on the UNT campus.
-Denton County students provide their own transportation.
-Upward Bound provides van transportation for Wise County students with pick up in Decatur.
 Other services include campus visits, field trips, and tutoring.

-Saturday: On specified Saturday mornings, meetings begin at 8:45 am and end at 12:50 pm.
+Saturday: On specified Saturday mornings, meetings begin at 8:45 am and end at 1:05 pm.
 Granola bars, fruit, yogurt, and juice are available.
 Upward Bound has a general meeting before activities begin to inform students of any events and to talk about current business.
 After the general meeting, students participate in a variety of activities including tutoring, academic classes, cultural enrichment activities, and workshops.
-Students contribute positively to the activity.

 Mid-Week Tutoring: Tutors are available during the week by appointment to assist students who require extra help in their academic subjects.